If you've read any of the other macro or VBA tutorials in Power Spreadsheets, you've probably noticed that some terms keep popping up over and over.

 Object References: Fully Qualified References And Connecting VBA Objects

 Let's start by taking a look at how to refer to an object by going through the whole hierarchy of Excel VBA objects.
 This is known as a fully qualified reference because you tell Excel exactly what VBA object you want to work with by referencing all of its parents.

 As I explain in the following sections, you can usually simplify fully qualified references.
 However, you must learn how fully qualified references work.
 They are the basis of VBA object references and, in practice, you'll use them most of the time.
 Additionally, they're quite useful for purposes of understanding better the VBA code behind your macros.

 You already know that the object at the top of the Excel VBA object hierarchy is Application.
 Referring to this object is very easy.
 In the Visual Basic Editor, you refer to Application by typing:

 From there on, you need to start moving along the hierarchy by using the dot (.) operator.
 In other words, you connect each VBA object to the previous one (the object parent) by using a dot (.).
-As explained by Microsoft MVP Jon Acampora, those dots (.) are used to connect and reference members of Excel’s VBA object model “from the top down”.
+Those dots (.) are used to connect and reference members of Excel's VBA object model from the top down.

 To see this in practice, let's go back to the example of the Excel VBA object hierarchy that I display above.
 Assume that you want to refer to a Range object.
 As shown in the graph displayed below, this object is at the bottom of the pyramid used in the example.
 There are 2 VBA objects and 3 steps between the Application and the Range object, as shown by the image below: